Spatial and Spatiotemporal GARCH Models -- A Unified Approach: Discussion and Conclusions

-In the second part of the paper, we evaluated the performance of both the parameter estimation and model selection procedure using a Monte Carlo simulation study.
+In the second part of this paper, we evaluated the performance of both the parameter estimation and model selection procedures, using a Monte Carlo simulation study.
 As this unified approach is already available in the \textbf{R}-package \texttt{spGARCH}, we briefly sketched its computational implementation.
+Eventually, the use of the model was demonstrated through an empirical example.
+More precisely, this paper has shown how the model uncertainties of local price changes in the real estate market in Berlin can be described using an E-spGARCH model.
+Moreover, the residuals of fitted spatial GARCH-type models seem to follow a heavy-tailed distribution.
+Though all proposed models are uncorrelated and have a zero mean, potential interactions between the error process and the mean equation should be analyzed in greater detail in future research.

-Eventually, the use of the novel model is illustrated using an empirical example.
-More precisely, we have shown how model uncertainties can be described by an exponential spatial GARCH model.
-This is the reason we analysed local price changes in the real-estate market in Berlin.
-In this paper, we assumed that suitable functions of the unified model framework are known.
-Hence, it is possible to maximise certain goodness-of-fit criteria to obtain the best-fitting model.
-However, these functions can also be estimated by a nonparametric approach, for instance by penalised or classical B-splines.
-This is the subject of a forthcoming paper.
+In this paper, we have assumed that suitable functions of the unified model framework are known.
+Hence, it is possible to maximize certain goodness-of-fit criteria in order to obtain the best-fitting model.
+However, these functions can also be estimated using a nonparametric approach; for instance by penalized or classical B-splines.
+This approach will be the subject of a forthcoming paper.